jouven/dllGatherer/README.md

 "includeDllPaths" optional, additional directories to search .dll files, by default dllGatherer searches in the PATH directories for dlls

-"excludeDllPaths" optional, there might be undesired PATH directories to find/copy dlls of
+"excludeDllPaths" optional, there might be undesired PATH directories to find/copy dlls from

 Command line usage
 ------------------